elip12/psl-gwas/README.md

 100000 bps).

 ## Repo structure
+-   *gwas*
+    PSL and bash scripts for running a psl gwas.
+Also includes baseline python GWAS.
+-   *postprocess*
+    Python and bash scripts for the postprocessing pipeline.
 -   *predict-pheno*
-    Train and test a logistic regression classifier to predict the phenotype of a sample.
+    Python and bash scripts to train and test a logistic regression classifier to predict the phenotype of a sample.
+Also includes in-progress PSL files.
 -   *preprocess*
-    Python and bash scripts for the preprocessing pipeline
+    Python and bash scripts for the preprocessing pipeline.
+-   *parameters.yaml*
+    In-progress.
+YAML file holding user-defined parameters for preprocessing.
--   *postprocess*
+-   *requirements.txt*
-    Python and bash scripts for the postprocessing pipeline
+    Python requirements to run the preprocessing, GWAS, and postprocessing.

 ## Installation
 1. create virtual environment for python modules and activate it
+1. `cd` into your clone of this repo
 1. `./preprocess/bin/setup.sh`
 This will install all necessary python packages, and create the `data/` directory and subdirectories, which will not be tracked by git.

 ## Usage
-1. Create phenotypes file.
-This should be a tab-separated file of the form `ID    pheno1    pheno2...` where ID is the unique string sample ID (unique among other samples) and pheno* is in {1, 0, NA}, meaning a sample displays a phenotype, does not display a phenotype, or pheno information is not known.
-    Put this file, which should be end in `.tsv`, in `data/raw/`
 1. Create samples file.
 This should be a tab-separated file of the form `ID    path` where ID is the unique string sample ID (corresponding to IDs in